Organisational Change Readiness Assessment

 Share

-Our ability to change rapidly at an organisational level is an increasingly critical capability, regardless of sector or organisation type (private, public sector, NGO etc).
-If this were in any doubt, the past 2 years have certainly brought that idea into sharp focus.
 For organisations, change needs to happen in order to stay relevant and to continue delivering a compelling value proposition.
 For the people within, the way change is handled can have a dramatic effect on their health and mental wellbeing.
-The good news is that when done right, change can deliver rapid value for the organisation whilst also contributing positively to the wellbeing of the people involved.
+The good news is that when done right, change can deliver rapid value for the organisation whilst ALSO contributing positively to the wellbeing of the people involved.

-So how do we hit that sweet-spot?
-That’s where organisational change readiness assessment can be our guide.
+So how do you hit that sweet-spot?
+That’s where organisational change readiness assessment can be your guide.

 An organisational change readiness assessment examines how prepared stakeholders are to accept and adopt change, taking into consideration data at the individual, team and organisation level.